 Stockton retired after the 2002-03 season at the age of 40.
 Over the course of his career, all with the Jazz, he averaged 13.1 points, 2.7 rebounds, an absurd 10.5 assists, and 2.2 steals.
-He’s a 10-time All-Star and won the All-Star game MVP in 1993.
-The assist king is a two-time All-NBA First Team member and five-time NBA All-Defensive Second Team member.
+He's a 10-time All-Star and won the All-Star game MVP in 1993.
+The assist leader is a two-time All-NBA First Team member and five-time NBA All-Defensive Second Team member.

-He was individually inducted into the Naismith Memorial Basketball Hall of Fame in 2009, and as a member of the Dream Team in 2010.
+The NBA's all-time steals leader was individually inducted into the Naismith Memorial Basketball Hall of Fame in 2009, and as a member of the Dream Team in 2010.

 John Stockton in The Last Dance

 Recently, Stockton was seen in the last two episodes of ESPN's The Last Dance as the last interview recorded.
 Director Jason Hehir said he tracked Stockton down for nearly two years before the Hall of Famer agreed to sit down.
 I'm sure he was thrilled to rehash the two most brutal defeats of his career.